Answer first

 - evaluation suite version and complete scorecard;

-- resource profile, risk tier, approval record, and rollback target;
+- resource profile, scope tier, approval record, and rollback target;

 - lifecycle state: candidate, shadow, canary, champion, archived, or retired.